19th century

 Condition: Excellent

-This pair of antique English dishes show a fabulous bird’s eye view of an elephant in an imaginary Asian setting.
+This pair of antique English dishes show a fabulous bird’s eye view of an elephant in an imaginary setting.

 Two figures ride an Indian elephant through an exotic landscape.
 Along a winding road, we see large fruit trees, fenced gardens, a ziggurat, and pagodas.
-Made circa 1800, these octagonal are made of pearl-glazed creamware.
+Made circa 1800, these octagonal dishes are made of pearl-glazed creamware.

 The pattern is printed in brown with overglaze enamel in orange, yellow, green, and blue.